mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 .. ipython:: python
     :okwarning:
-    :okexcept:

-    p.calibrate_distortions(Ps=[0.996], ROEs=[0.15], strict='ordered');
+    p07.calibrate_distortions(Ps=[0.996], ROEs=[0.15], strict='ordered');
-    qd(p.dist_ans)
-    pprint(p.dists)
+    qd(p07.dist_ans.iloc[:, [0,4,5,6,-2,-1]])
+    pprint(p07.dists)

 The answer is returned in the ``dist_ans`` dataframe.
 The requested distortions are all single parameter, returned in the ``param`` column.
 The last column gives the error in achieved premium.
-The attribute ``p.dists`` is a dictionary with keys distortion types and values :class:`Distortion` objects.
+The attribute ``p07.dists`` is a dictionary with keys distortion types and values :class:`Distortion` objects.
 See PIR REF for more discussion.

 Analyze Distortions
 ~~~~~~~~~~~~~~~~~~~~

-The :meth:`analyze_distortions` method applies the distortions in ``p.dists`` at a given capital level and summarizes the implied (lifted) natural allocations across units.
+The :meth:`analyze_distortions` method applies the distortions in ``p07.dists`` at a given capital level and summarizes the implied (lifted) natural allocations across units.
 Optionally, it applies a number of traditional (bullshit) pricing methods.
 The answer dataframe includes premium, margin, expected loss, return, loss ratio and leverage statistics for each unit and method.
 Here is a snippet, again at the 99.6% capital level.

 .. ipython:: python
     :okwarning:
-    :okexcept:

-    ans = p.analyze_distortions(p=0.996)
+    ans = p07.analyze_distortions(p=0.996)
     print(ans.comp_df.xs('LR', axis=0, level=1).
          to_string(float_format=lambda x: f'{x:.1%}'))